 You can also see the list of Windows Registry Startup Paths for applications and programs.

+However Autostart Explorer provides an exhaustive list of the locations, which are used by start up programs.
 Autostart Explorer is a powerful application that lists all auto-started files on your system.
 Unlike other similar utilities, which may list auto-started files from only certain locations such as the registry Run keys, Autostart Explorer has been designed to show every auto-started file on your system, no matter how obscure the location it is started from.

 Moreover it also gives you some information about the locations, as a result of which you can a learn a lot too!

 “The win.ini file contains the configuration entries “run=” and “load=”.
 Executables listed under these entries are started each time Windows starts.”

 Feel inclined to check it out?
 Head over to its download page.